apache/spark/README.md

 This README file only contains basic setup instructions.

-## Building
+## Building Spark

 Spark requires Scala 2.10.
-The project is built using Simple Build Tool (SBT), which can be obtained [here](http://www.scala-sbt.org).
-If SBT is installed we will use the system version of sbt otherwise we will attempt to download it automatically.
+The project is built using Simple Build Tool (SBT).
+If SBT is installed, Spark will use the system version of sbt; otherwise Spark will download it automatically.
 To build Spark and its example programs, run:

     ./sbt/sbt assembly

+## Interactive Scala Shell

-Once you've built Spark, the easiest way to start using it is the shell:
+The easiest way to start using Spark is through the Scala shell:

     ./bin/spark-shell

-Or, for the Python API, the Python shell (`./bin/pyspark`).
+Try the following command, which should return 1000:

+    scala> sc.parallelize(1 to 1000).count()

+## Interactive Python Shell

+Alternatively, if you prefer Python, you can use the Python shell:

+    ./bin/pyspark

+And run the following command, which should also return 1000:

+    >>> sc.parallelize(range(1000)).count()

+## Example Programs

 Spark also comes with several sample programs in the `examples` directory.
 To run one of them, use `./bin/run-example <class> <params>`.
 For example: